 Corn chips (optional)

 Drain soaked beans and place into a large heavy-bottomed saucepan.
 Cover with water.
 Bring to the boil.
 Simmer for 50 minutes, covered, until tender.
 You should be able to squish a bean easily with your fingers.
 If still a little firm, simmer an extra ten minutes and test again.
 Drain and set aside.

 Heat oil in a large heavy-based saucepan over medium heat.
 Cook the onion for 5 minutes.
 Add the garlic and cook for 3 minutes.
 Add mince and cook over low heat, stirring often, for about 10 minutes or until brown.
 Break up the mince with a wooden spoon now and again.
 Carefully drain off excess fat.

 Add tomatoes, stock, tomato paste and chilli powder and simmer, covered, over a low heat for 30 minutes.
 Add cooked beans and capsicum and continue cooking, covered, for about 30 minutes.
 Stir often.
 Remove lid and simmer for a further 15–20 minutes, or until thick.
 Stir in molasses and coriander and season to taste.

 ♦ Reserve 4 cups (1 kilo/2 lb) Mixed bean and beef chilli con carne for the Chilli bean and beef soft tacos.

 Divide the remainder of the Mixed bean and beef chilli con carne into labeled plastic containers (see storage tips below).

-Serve warm Mixed bean and beef chilli con carne over steamed basmati rice, with a plop of sour cream, scattered with coriander and chopped avocado.
+Serve warm Mixed bean and beef chilli con carne over steamed basmati rice, scattered with coriander and chopped avocado.

-The Chilli con carne recipe will yield four serves of about 1 kilo (2 lb) each (1 kilo will serve four), depending on whether you’ve used cooked or canned beans.
+- The Chilli con carne recipe will yield approximately 5 serves of about 1 kilo (2 lb) each (1 kilo will serve four), depending on whether you’ve used cooked or canned beans.
 I love making a massive vat of chilli con carne, but if you don’t have the freezer space, it’s easy to halve the ingredients.
-Chilli con carne can be stored in the fridge and should be used within three days; or it can be frozen for up to 3 months.
+Chilli con carne can be stored in the fridge and should be used within 3 days; or it can be frozen for up to 3 months.

-If unavailable, dried berlotti beans can be replaced with cannellini beans, lima beans or black (turtle) beans.
+- If unavailable, dried borlotti beans can be replaced with cannellini (white kidney) beans, navy beans or black-eyed beans.